estefanialunardi/etl_pipeline_for_a_dance_school/README.md

 Cleaning classes information was the most challenging step of the ETL.
 Many fields had typos or were filled improperly.
 The classes schedule also were non standardized as they've changed as registrations were made and students requested minor time adjustments.
 Thus, there was no uniformity between courses and their respective schedules.
 I've mapped all those changes and left no blank field.
 Students that were enrolled in only one class, the fields referring to the second and third courses were filled with 0.
 These fields were replaced with null values, for later application in graphics.

-The original dataframe was split into three: the first with the students personal information, the second containing data regarding their classes attended, and finally a last one with payment information.
+The original dataframe was split into three: the first with the students' personal information, the second containing data regarding their classes attended, and finally a last one with payment information.
 To the Students Dataframe, it was inserted four new columns (age, latitude, longitude and if the person lives in Toulouse or not).
 Those fields, extracted from other columns information, made easier to analyze personal data, as it would require less computer processing and make the process faster.

 ##  Exporting data
 ###  Setting data to export